© 2018, Farok J. Contractor, Rutgers Business School

 Contractor, Farok J. Tax avoidance by multinational companies: methods, policies, and ethics.
 Rutgers Business Review, Vol. 1, No. 1, pp. 27–43 (2016).

-Introduction: Why This Primer on International Tax Issues Should Be Read by Business Executives
+Introduction: Why This Review of International Tax Issues Should Be Read by Business Executives

 To most executives, scholars, and teachers, global taxation may appear to be an obscure topic.
 But actually, it is central to global decision-making because most foreign direct investment (FDI) and global operations these days are biased by tax considerations.
 The numbers are huge.
 For instance, with around $10 trillion worth of world trade being intrafirm and a similar portion being intermediate (as opposed to finished products or services), it is the multinational firm that gets to decide internally what unit price it will type on its export invoice.
 No “arms-length” equivalent benchmarks are easily available.

 Because of a US tax provision, between $2.1 and $3 trillion in accumulated profits of US multinationals’ foreign affiliates have not been repatriated back to the home country.
 I conservatively estimate that out of the million-odd subsidiaries or foreign affiliates of all multinationals listed in the United Nations Conference on Trade and Development (UNCTAD) 2015 database, between 300,000 and 400,000 are shell or dummy companies (firms that have no economic activity except a part-time accountant or a lawyer behind a shining brass nameplate).
 The entire FDI inflow statistics of major nations such as China or India are biased by the “round-tripping” of local investment masquerading as foreign investment.